Skip to main content

 Keep on topic (start a new thread if you want to veer off in a new direction)

-Don’t publish anything which you would be embarrassed about later
+Don’t publish anything which you could be embarrassed about later

 Don’t publish anything which gives away your identity